DropsOfSerenity/angular-rails-test/README.md

 unit tests
 * `factory_girl_rails` for nicer fixtures
 * `rails-assets-angular-mocks` so that we can actually mock on Jasmine tests
+* `rspec-rails` for rspec testing rather than default minitest

+#### Running the tests

+All js tests are written in coffeescript.
+To run the teaspoon tests do the following

 ```bash
 rake teaspoon